jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 With "Rosie the Riveter" and "Victory Program" leading the way, America turned what the Nazis called a decadent consumer economy to mass-produce quality and reliable weapons, planes, ships faster than anyone thought possible.
 In 1942 America already outproduced all enemy states combined, 47,000 aircraft to 27,000, 24,000 tanks to 11,000, and six times as many heavy guns.
 The disparity only increased as time went on.

 America turned a 190,000 man pre-war army into over 8,000,000.
-War games were already being done to see which generals needed to be removed.
-Soon new commanders adept at modern warfare like Patton, Bradley, and Eisenhower were in power.
+Army Chief of Staff George Marshall ran war games to see which generals needed removing, and removed them.
+Soon new commanders adept at modern warfare like Patton, Bradley, and Eisenhower were in power, while rotating generals based on their battlefield performance became expected and routine.

 The war effort also forced open many sexist and racist policies.
 Women—like the famed Rosie—filled factories and black men did non-combat duties like supplying frontline soldiers in the renowned Red Ball Express.
 All this culminated in America doing combined arms warfare far better than Germany ever did as they liberated North Africa, Sicily and Italy, then France, Belgium, and Holland.

 This is not to say victory was assured.
 As the author of "Why the Allies Won" notes, in the middle years, the "conflict was poised on a knife’s edge".
 The point being made here was that Nazi Germany, so obsessed with genetic explanations for its successes, couldn't respond outside of its own extreme beliefs.